 Call your doctor about other medications, Botox, over-the-counter pain relievers, and other lifestyle support measures such as biofeedback, yoga, and acupressure that might help manage symptoms more safely.

 At Lighthouse Recovery Institute, our admission specialists can walk you through a drug screening assessment to better understand your state.
-If you or someone you know has been abusing prescription drugs, reach out to an addiction specialist today and stop your vicious cycle.
+If you or someone you know is abusing prescription drugs, reach out to an addiction specialist today and stop your vicious cycle.

 Addiction can cost you your life, but recovery is widely available.
 Call 866-308-2090 today and start your recovery journey.